CheatSolutions/Important-Information/documentation/get help .md

 ## Hack Bypass / Check Testing
 ```
 Step 1: Run the command ”/spartan info (playerName)”, it should mention Checking, Silent Checking or nothing when you hover above check items.
-If it says anything else, you can find out why via the URL https://bit.ly/3Mbpb1m
+If it says anything else, you can find out why via the URL: https://github.com/CheatSolutions/Important-Information/blob/main/documentation/player%20info%20menu%20.md
 ```
 ```
 Step 2: Run the command “/spartan verbose” to enable non-important notifications so you do not miss crucial information, this is always recommended when testing.